nintervik/2D-Particle-System/docs/README.md

 <iframe width="854" height="480" src="https://www.youtube.com/embed/FUu2WNcJbtE" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-This is very nice, but first we must build the system in order to use it.
+Okay, I think that's enough theory for now, we must build the system in order to use it.
 So let's get to work!

 [**Back to index**](https://nintervik.github.io/2D-Particle-System/#index)